 There are different tools and you should use whatever can work for you.
 A spreadsheet is fine but so is Quicken, Mint.com, or a pad of paper and a pencil.

 Track Your Spending

-More important than the tool is the discipline.
-Track your spending for a number of months because not all of your expenses will fall cleanly and evenly into monthly intervals.
-You’ll likely have some good months and some bad ones, so view it over a longer period of time to get insight into how successful you are at managing your spending.
+Discipline is more important than the tool.
+You’ll have some good months and some bad ones, so view it over a longer period of time to get insight into how successful you are.

 This won’t be the most exciting part of your month but if you’re consistent, you’ll be on a path to achieving your financial goals.